-Dance is growing year on year both within the school’s extensive extra-curricular programme and during curriculum time.
-Dance at St. Aidan’s aims to complement other departments such as PE, Music and Drama and provide opportunities for students to gain physical, mental and social benefits from doing a fun, creative and inclusive activity.
+Dance at St Aidan’s aims to provide opportunities for students to gain physical, mental and social benefits from doing a fun, creative and inclusive activity.